- Games, Toys, and Hobbies

-General Trivia Questions on Various Topics.
+General Trivia Questions

-How many countries are in the UN?
+1. How many countries are in the UN?

-American Falls and Horseshoe Falls are better known as?
+3. The American Falls and Horseshoe Falls are better known as?

 Answer: Niagara Falls

-This famous waterfall is located on the border between Canada and the US.
-The name Niagara Falls comes from the Iroquois meaning Thunder of Waters.
+This famous waterfall is located on the border between Canada and the United States.
+The name comes from the Iroquois meaning "Thunder of Waters."
 It is believed that the first European to visit the falls was Samuel de Champlain in the year 1604.
-Sam Patch was the first person recorded to go over the falls and survive in 1829.
-Since that time numerous people have attempted to conquer the falls, by either walking across the falls on a tightrope or by going over them in a barrel.
+Later on in 1829, Sam Patch was the first person recorded to go over the falls and survive.
+Since that time, many people have attempted to conquer the falls either by walking across on a tightrope or by going over in a barrel.
 The first person to take a barrel over the falls was Annie Edson Taylor in 1901.

 Answer: The Kentucky Derby

-Who was at 17 Burton Street London on April 21st 1926?
+5. Who was at 17 Burton Street, London on April 21,1926?

 Answer: Queen Elizabeth II

-Whose nickname was the Wizard of Menlo Park?
+6. Whose nickname was the Wizard of Menlo Park?

 Answer: Thomas Edison

-Paul Baumer is the major character in which novel?
+7. Paul Baumer is the major character in which novel?

 Answer: All Quiet on the Western Front

-Who invented dynamite?
+8. Who invented dynamite?

 Answer: Alfred Nobel

-What is the capital of Austria?
+9. What is the capital of Austria?

-What animal's diet is made up almost entirely of eucalypti leaves?
+10. What animal's diet is made up almost entirely of eucalypti leaves?

 Answer: Koala Bear

-Which country or state lays claim to the title of being the world's smallest?
+11. Which country or state lays claim to the title of being the world's smallest?

 Answer: Vatican City

-Answer: Beijing China
+Answer: Beijing, China

 The modern Olympics take place every four years and are divided into summer and winter games.
-Spectators at the games in Beijing will see 203 countries competing in 28 sports made up of 302 different events.
-The Olympic motto is "Citius, Altius Fortius" which is Latin for Swifter, Higher, Stronger.
+Spectators at the games in Beijing saw 203 countries competing in 28 sports, made up of 302 different events.
+The Olympic motto is "Citius, Altius Fortius" which is Latin for "Swifter, Higher, Stronger."
 The Olympic flag is a white background with five joined rings which represent the unity of the continents.
-The colours of the rings are blue, red, black, green and yellow.
-It was first flown during the 1920 games at Antwerp.
+The ring colors are: blue, red, black, green and yellow.
+The flag was first flown during the 1920 games in Antwerp, Belgium.

-According to mythology Osiris was the oldest son of Nut, goddess of the sky and Geb the earth god.
-He married Isis.
-Their only son who was born after his death was Horus.
-Hieroglyphics containing his name have appeared as far back as 2400BC.
-Osiris became the god of the underworld.
-Because of his resurrection as the god of the underworld he is often associated with the rise and fall of the Nile.
-Egyptians believed that the underworld granted all life so he is often depicted as being green.
+According to Egyptian mythology, Osiris was the oldest son of Nut, goddess of the sky, and Geb, the god of the earth.
+Hieroglyphics containing his name have appeared as far back as 2400 BC.
+He married his sister, Isis and ruled the earth until he was killed by Seth, his brother.
+Because of his resurrection as the god of the underworld, Osiris is often associated with the rise and fall of the Nile.
+He is often depicted as a green being because Egyptians believed that the underworld granted all life.

-According to the Chinese Zodiac what is the year 2008?
+14. According to the Chinese Zodiac, what is the year 2008?

-What is General Sherman's (not the civil war veteran) claim to fame?
+15. What is General Sherman's (not the civil war veteran) claim to fame?

 Answer: World's largest tree

-What event began on April 12, 1861?
+16. What event began on April 12, 1861?

 Answer: American Civil War

-Who directed the Passion of Christ?
+17. Who directed The Passion of the Christ?

 Answer: Mel Gibson

-Which television show featured Dennis Franz, Gordon Clapp and James McDaniel?
+18. Which television show featured Dennis Franz, Gordon Clapp and James McDaniel?

 Answer: NYPD Blue